Working With Relations Using SQL

-In the Working With Dataframes Using pandas chapter, we use dataframes to represent tables of data.
+In Working with Dataframes Using pandas, we used dataframes to represent tables of data.
 This chapter introduces relations, another widely used way to represent data tables.
 We also introduce SQL, the standard programming language for working with relations.
 Here’s an example of a relation that holds information about popular dog breeds:

 Like dataframes, each row in a relation represents a single record—in this case, a single